rwcDev/PersonalWebPage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Shihao Zeng is an undergraduate student in biomedical engineering at HKU.
-His research interests are deploying artificial intelligence in the medical imaging field, particularly the inverse problems in reconstruction.
-His recent focus lies in electrical impedance tomography (EIT) and magnetic resonance image (MRI) reconstruction using generative models.
+Shihao Zeng is currently a Research Assistant at AIM lab, HKU.
+He holds a BEng degree in Biomedical Engineering (1st honour, class rank #2) from the University of Hong Kong in 2024.
+His research interests are chemical exchange saturation transfer (CEST) MRI, CEST simulation, and deep learning for medical imaging.
 {style="text-align: justify;"}